 Mauritius.
 The Equity Shares may not be offered or sold, directly or indirectly, to the public in Mauritius.
-Neither this Preliminary Placement Document nor any offering material or information contained herein relating to the offer of Equity Shares may be released or issued to the public in Mauritius or used in connection with any such offer.
-This Preliminary Placement Document does not constitute an offer to sell Equity Shares to the public in Mauritius and is not a prospectus as defined under the Companies Act 2001.
+Neither the Preliminary Placement Document nor this Placement Document nor any offering material or information contained herein relating to the offer of Equity Shares may be released or issued to the public in Mauritius or used in connection with any such offer.
+The Preliminary Placement Document and this Placement Document do not constitute an offer to sell Equity Shares to the public in Mauritius and is not a prospectus as defined under the Companies Act 2001.

 New Zealand.
-This Preliminary Placement Document is not a prospectus.
+This Placement Document is not a prospectus.
 It has not been prepared or registered in accordance with the Securities Act 1978 of New Zealand (the "New Zealand Securities Act").
-This Preliminary Placement Document is being distributed in New Zealand only to persons whose principal business is the investment of money or who, in the course of and for the purposes of their business, habitually invest money, within the meaning of section 3(2)(a)(ii) of the New Zealand Securities Act ("Habitual Investors").
-By accepting this Preliminary Placement Document, each investor represents and warrants that if they receive this Preliminary Placement Document in New Zealand they are a Habitual Investor and they will not disclose this Preliminary Placement Document to any person who is not also a Habitual Investor.
+The Preliminary Placement Document and this Placement Document will be distributed in New Zealand only to persons whose principal business is the investment of money or who, in the course of and for the purposes of their business, habitually invest money, within the meaning of section 3(2)(a)(ii) of the New Zealand Securities Act ("Habitual Investors").
+By accepting this Placement Document, each investor represents and warrants that if they receive the Preliminary Placement Document and this Placement Document in New Zealand they are a Habitual Investor and they will not disclose the Preliminary Placement Document and this Placement Document to any person who is not also a Habitual Investor.

 Oman.
-This Preliminary Placement Document and the Equity Shares to which it relates may not be advertised, marketed, distributed or otherwise made available to any person in Oman without the prior consent of the Capital Market Authority ("CMA") and then only in accordance with any terms and conditions of such consent.
+This Placement Document and the Equity Shares to which it relates may not be advertised, marketed, distributed or otherwise made available to any person in Oman without the prior consent of the Capital Market Authority ("CMA") and then only in accordance with any terms and conditions of such consent.
 In connection with the offering of Equity Shares, no prospectus has been filed with the CMA.
-The offering and sale of Equity Shares described in the Preliminary Placement Document will not take place inside Oman.
-The Preliminary Placement Document is strictly private and confidential and is being issued to a limited number of sophisticated investors, and may neither be reproduced, used for any other purpose, nor provided to any other person than the intended recipient hereof.
+The offering and sale of Equity Shares described in this Placement Document will not take place inside Oman.
+This Placement Document is strictly private and confidential and is being issued to a limited number of sophisticated investors, and may neither be reproduced, used for any other purpose, nor provided to any other person than the intended recipient hereof.

 Qatar (excluding Qatar Financial Centre).
 The Equity Shares have not been offered, sold or delivered, and will not be offered, sold or delivered at any time, directly or indirectly, in the State of Qatar in a manner that would constitute a public offering.
-This Preliminary Placement Document has not been reviewed or registered with Qatari Government Authorities, whether under Law No. 25 (2002) concerning investment funds, Central Bank resolution No. 15 (1997), as amended, or any associated regulations.
-Therefore, this Preliminary Placement Document is strictly private and confidential, and is being issued to a limited number of sophisticated investors, and may not be reproduced or used for any other purposes, nor provided to any person other than the recipient thereof.
+This Placement Document has not been reviewed or registered with Qatari Government Authorities, whether under Law No. 25 (2002) concerning investment funds, Central Bank resolution No. 15 (1997), as amended, or any associated regulations.
+Therefore, this Placement Document is strictly private and confidential, and is being issued to a limited number of sophisticated investors, and may not be reproduced or used for any other purposes, nor provided to any person other than the recipient thereof.

-The Capital Market Authority does not make any representation as to the accuracy or completeness of this Preliminary Placement Document, and expressly disclaims any liability whatsoever for any loss arising from, or incurred in reliance upon, any part of this Preliminary Placement Document.
+The Capital Market Authority does not make any representation as to the accuracy or completeness of this Placement Document, and expressly disclaims any liability whatsoever for any loss arising from, or incurred in reliance upon, any part of the Preliminary Placement Document and this Placement Document.
 Prospective subscribers of the Equity Shares offered hereby should conduct their own due diligence on the accuracy of the information relating to the Equity Shares.
-If you do not understand the contents of this Preliminary Placement Document, you should consult an authorized financial adviser.
+If you do not understand the contents of this Placement Document, you should consult an authorized financial adviser.